Sexual Violence Prevention

 Selkirk College's Sexual Violence Policy

-In April 2016, the Provincial Government passed Bill 23, Sexual Violence and Misconduct Policy Act
+In April 2016, the Provincial Government passed Bill 23, Sexual Violence and Misconduct Policy Act.

-The Act requires every public post‐secondary university, college and institute in B.C. to develop, implement and make publicly available on the institution’s website, a sexual misconduct policy that addresses sexual misconduct, including sexual misconduct prevention and responses to sexual misconduct and sets out procedures for:
+The Act requires every public post‐secondary university, college and institute in BC to develop, implement and make publicly available on the institution’s website, a sexual misconduct policy that addresses sexual misconduct, including sexual misconduct prevention and responses to sexual misconduct and sets out procedures for:

 • Making a complaint of sexual misconduct involving a student